amazon-archives/aws-sdk-arduino/README.md

 ## Folder Structure

-/common contains all the common source code
+	* /common contains all the common source code
-/sparkcore contains Spark IO Core device-specific implementations /edison contains Intel Edison device-specfic implementations /galileo contains Intel Galileo device-specific implementations
+	* /sparkcore contains Spark IO Core device-specific implementations
+	* /edison contains Intel Edison device-specfic implementations
+	* /galileo contains Intel Galileo device-specific implementations

-Simply copy the device-specific implementations based on the device that you are working on in the Common directory so you can test out your samples using Arduino IDE.
+Depending on the device that you are working, Simply copy the those device-specific implementations to the Common directory so you can test out your samples using Arduino IDE.

 Happy experimenting!